hertssayf/ledgeboundgame-assignment-2/README.md

 This shows the systematically development of the project and that implementation is being measured against the original requirements, user stories, backlog and testing expectations.

+## Script Devlopment
+The Scripts folder is responsible for the scripts i created in development, it is found here: [Scripts](./Scripts)

 ---

 ## Software Tools and Coding Techniques